104 Best Things to Do in Seattle (The Ultimate List!)

 11. Pacific Science Center

 The Pacific Science Center is an interactive science museum located in Seattle.
-In addition to a number of engaging exhibits, the Pacific Science Center has a planetarium, laser dome, virtual reality, and two IMAX theaters.
+In addition to a number of engaging exhibits, the Pacific Science Center has a planetarium, laser dome, virtual reality game, and two IMAX theaters.

 12. Starbucks Reserve Roastery